As Iran talks near end, UN nuclear watchdog chief in Tehran | Technology

 - Iran Islamic Rep

-The head of the United Nations' nuclear watchdog prepared to meet Saturday with Iranian officials as talks in Vienna over Tehran's tattered atomic deal with world powers appear to be reaching their end.
+The head of the United Nations' nuclear watchdog met Saturday with Iranian officials as talks in Vienna over Tehran's tattered atomic deal with world powers appear to be reaching their end.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)